pclava/MIPSEmulator/README.md

 The emulator issues three I/O-related interrupts.
 These pass control to the exception handler, which must be provided.
 A rudimentary handler is provided in `__start.asm`.
 On every refresh (62.5 times per second), the emulator issues a display refresh interrupt (IP2 bit in the Cause register).
 The emulator also issues an interrupt on a keypress or key release (bits IP3 and IP4, respectively).
 For these, the SDL scancode is written as a byte to address `0xfffffa00`.
 The program at `examples/src/keyboard.s` uses these to implement an input buffer and exposes some functions to use it.

+Note that the emulator currently does not run at a fixed speed.
+The current CPU speed is displayed in the title of the SDL window.
+A more powerful machine will run the code faster than a less powerful machine.
+To ensure consistent timing, your code should rely on the display refresh interrupt, which always occurs 62.5 times per second.

 ### Examples
 Three example executables are provided in `examples/`.
 These are a snake game, a drawing of a bird, and a rendering of the color palette.
 Run these with `./MIPSEmulator -d <executable>`.